Pandemic Financially Imperils Nearly Half Of American Households, Poll Finds

 In short, the results show the personal financial challenges run deeper and broader than previously understood, says Robert Blendon, professor emeritus of health policy and political analysis at Harvard and co-author of the survey.
 "I would have expected that all the aid that was coming from various sources would have narrowed, not eliminated, the differences by race and ethnicity," but it did not, he says.

-At the time of the survey, the federal government was offering $600 a week in additional benefits for the unemployed.
+At the time of the survey, the federal government was offering $600 a week in additional benefits for those collecting unemployment.
 That was not renewed after July.
 That means things have likely gotten worse.

 'Nothing ... to fall back on'